Ovid/zen-of-test-suites/README.md

 core issues stemmed from a poor understanding of fixtures.
 This client now has multiple large, slow test suites, spread across multiple repositories, all of which constantly tear down and set up databases and load large amounts of data.
-The test suites are both slow and fragile The time and expense to fix this problem is considerable due to how long they've pushed forward with this substandard setup.
+The test suites are both slow and fragile.
+The time and expense to fix this problem is considerable due to how long they've pushed forward with this substandard setup.